 On Thursday, Lufthansa said the conditions of the bailout were likely to include "the waiver of future dividend payments and restrictions on management remuneration."

-Europe's second-largest airlines has experienced severe financial fallout from travel bans put in place around the globe to slow the spread of the coronavirus outbreak.
+Europe's second-largest airline has experienced severe financial fallout from travel bans put in place around the globe to slow the spread of the coronavirus outbreak.
 Around 95% of Lufthansa's fleet is currently grounded.

 In April, the company had said it was losing around €1 million an hour.